Phalcode/gamevault-docs/docs/server-docs/game-types.md

 ### Undetected

 This is the default type if GameVault cannot automatically detect the game type.
-Users will need to manually install the game in the installation folder.
+Users will need to manually install the game into the installation folder.

-- **Example File Structure**:
+- **Example Files in Archive**:
   - `data/`
   - `run.c64`